Skyshader77/Lacryma-Hydra/chapter27.typ

 "The Underworld can take my soul.
 I will never cower in fear before a Magi's tricks.
 Our forefathers have prevailed over the Magi once.
 We will not disappoint their memory," said Ordogan.

 Livia chuckled.
 If only he knew the truth.
 His loyalty fitted her like an engagement ring on a thumb.
-In the game of chess she was playing with Alexander, Ordogan must be the queen.
+In the game of chess she was playing with Sixtus, Ordogan must be the queen.
 The number of pieces dwindled on the board.
 The Faith had lost their bishop, Boniface but ther king acted as a queen, toppling her towers: Serena and Claradore.
 Even her sworn knight, Majorian, became a casualty.

 "The hour grows late, Magister Militum.
 We have both been strategizing for the better part of this day.
 Should we meet on another battlefield, one based on trust?" said Livia contemplating the moonlight shining through her window.